jam01/SRS-Template/template.md

 ➥ List assumptions about environment, hardware, usage patterns, third-party components/services, and organizational support.
 List dependencies on external systems, libraries, or teams.
 For each, indicate potential impact if proven false.

 💡 Tips:
-- Treat assumptions as risks; link to risk register when available.
+- Treat assumptions as risks; link to risk register with owner and mitigation when available.
 - Keep this section updated as decisions and implementation evolve.

 ### 2.6 Apportioning of Requirements